stevenmanriqueca/movies-app-ts/README.md

 # Movies App

-Hello community, this app Hello community, this application was created with [vite](https://vitejs.dev), the application uses:
+Hello community, this application was created with [vite](https://vitejs.dev), the application uses:

 - React 18
 - Responsive Design